Australian teacher aide supervising a classroom.

 CHCECE054 Encourage understanding of Aboriginal and/or Torres Strait Islander Peoples cultures

-CHCEDS033 Meet legal and ethical obligations in an education environment
+CHCEDS033 Meet legal and ethical obligations in an education support environment

 CHCEDS045 Support student mathematics learning